julien123123/pico-epaper/README.md

 </div>

-I am currently working on expanding functionalities of the original Pico ePaper library.
-I want to add:
+### I am currently working on expanding functionalities of the original Pico ePaper library.
+I want to add support to as much display options as possible

-- Support for 2.9in epaper display
-- Support for partial update after deepsleep
-- Support for partial update on smaller parts of the display to save on resources
-- Direct write to the display without having to use FrameBuffer or the Writer class, which is better for lower memory use, for slower mcus.
-It also uses less energy in the end
-- support for 2 in display buffered screens, also good for slower mcus.
-- support for white partial updates over black

 The implementation of everything is still a work in progress as I keep discovering new things.
 It's complicated to make everything fit together, so I have to make decisions, and it makes it hard to keep up to date with the documentation for now.
 The display specific files probably have an example of what is currently working at the bottom of them.

-Here's the rest of the normal readme:
+### Here's the rest of the normal readme:

 This module is a basic driver for Waveshare [Pico e-Paper 3.7 display](https://www.waveshare.com/wiki/Pico-ePaper-3.7).
 It supports grayscale mode and allows setting screen rotation.
 Drawing routines are compatible with